-In this reverse interview, I’m fielding questions from Paul Gough about my first year of expanding from solo-practitioner to hiring staff and becoming a multi-therapist practice owner.
+In this reverse interview, I’m fielding questions from Paul Gough about my first year of expanding from solo practitioner to hiring staff and running a multi-therapist practice.
 We especially dive into the things I would have done differently as well as the decisions I’m very happy I made, so I think this episode will be quite relevant to any current or future practice owner out there.

-- The single biggest difference between being a “successful solo practitioner” and successful business owner, and what I wish I had known before starting the transition.
+- The single biggest difference between being a successful solo practitioner and a successful multi-therapist practice owner, and what I wish I had known before starting the transition.

 - My biggest piece of advice for those looking to hire their first clinician.